 Legitimate services that follow the rules should stop sending you texts if you reply "STOP".
 A spammer on the other hand will use this as a way to lure people into replying.

-Therefore if you suspect a text is spam, don't reply.
-If you're right, you've just added your number to a spammer's database and increased your likelihood of receiving further annoying messages.
+Therefore, if you suspect a text is spam, don't reply.
+If you're right and you reply, you've just added your number to a spammer's database and increased your likelihood of receiving further annoying messages.

 Spot spam texts